aipmhub/chat-plugin-sdk/docs/quick-start/get-start.md

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265260461-c22ae797-2809-464b-96fc-d0c020f4807b.png)

-After completing these operations, you have learned the basic process of adding a custom plugin and using it in LobeChat.
+After completing these operations, you have learned the basic process of adding a custom plugin and using it in AiPMChat.

 [lobe-chat-plugin-template-url]: https://github.com/lobehub/chat-plugin-template